digidotcom/xbee-python/doc/user_doc/xbee_terminology.rst

 giving customers enormous flexibility to choose the best technology for their needs.

-The XBee RF modules are available in two form factors: Through-Hole and Surface Mount, with different antenna options.
+The XBee RF modules are available in three form factors: Through-Hole, Surface Mount, and Micro, with different antenna options.
 Almost all modules are available in the Through-Hole form factor and share the same footprint.

 .. image:: ../images/concepts_form_factor.jpg
    :align: center